awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 A *DB instance* is an isolated database environment in the AWS Cloud\.
 The basic building block of Amazon RDS is the DB instance\.

 Your DB instance can contain one or more user\-created databases\.
 You can access your DB instance by using the same tools and applications that you use with a standalone database instance\.
-You can create and modify a DB instance by using the AWS Command Line Interface, the Amazon RDS API, or the AWS Management Console\.
+You can create and modify a DB instance by using the AWS Command Line Interface \(AWS CLI\), the Amazon RDS API, or the AWS Management Console\.

 ### DB engines<a name="Welcome.Concepts.DBInstance.engine"></a>